-Camping fees are very modest; $8 for adults, $6 cons and $3 for kids 6 and over.
-The friendly ranger comes around each day to collect the camping money.
+Camping fees are very modest; $11 for Adults, $7 cons and $3 for kids 6 an over.
+No need to book ahead.
+The friendly ranger comes around each day to collect your money.

-It gets really busy on long weekends and summer holidays, but other times and during the week you can often have the whole place to yourself.
+It gets really busy on long weekends and summer holidays, but other times you can often have the place to yourself.

-At the end of of a lazy day, as the sun dips below the horizon, the deep blue fades and the lake’s surface reflects the colours of the sunset in a magic display of pink and gold.
+In addition to the amazing blue water, the sunset at Stockton Lake is frequently quite spectacular as well.
+As the sun dips below the horizon, the deep blue fades and the lake’s surface reflects the colours of the sunset, in a magic display of pink and gold.

-In the cooler months you are allowed to have a campfire, so we made good use of the opportunity to cook dinner over the fire and sit and watch the flames until sleepiness took over and we crawled into the tent.
-It can get pretty cold in the Collie River Valley in the colder months, but we were warm and snug in the tent with plenty of rugs.
-Remember to check the sign at the entrance to the campground telling you when you are allowed to have a campfire.
+In the cooler months, you are allowed to have a campfire, so we made good use of the opportunity to cook dinner over the fire and sit and watch the flames until sleepiness took over and we crawled into the tent.
+It can get pretty cold in the Collie River Valley in the colder months, but we were snug and warm in the tent with plenty of rugs.
+Remember to check the signs at the entrance to the campground telling you when you are allowed to have a campfire.

-One of the great things about camping in the cooler weather is the sight of the lake early in the morning, shrouded in mist and the glow of the rising sun breaking through the white.
-As the mist rose, it revealed the incredible blue of the surface of the lake, creating some stunning opportunities for photographs.
+One of the great things about camping in the cooler weather is the sight of the lake early in the morning, shrouded in mist and the glow of the rising sun, breaking through the white.
+As the mist rises, it reveals the incredible blue of the surface of the lake, creating some stunning opportunities for photographs.

-If you are travelling from Perth, you can turn off the SW Hwy at Wokalup and follow Mornington Rd through the hills as an alternative to the Coalfields Hwy.
-It’s a lovely winding country road, weaving its way through farmland and forest.
-Check out the google map below as there is a tricky dog leg in the road and we don’t want you getting lost out there.
+Take the scenic route by turning off the SW Hwy at Wokalup and follow Mornington Road, through the hills, as an alternative to the Coalfields Hwy.
+It’s a lovely winding, country road, weaving its way through farmland and forest.
+(Have a quick look at the Google map below, because there is a tricky dog leg in the road and we don’t want you getting lost out there.)